 Multi-disciplinary teams (MDTs) serve as a forum in which to find solutions for unsheltered homeless individuals working with outreach staff.
 Case conferencing within an MDT enables outreach staff to identify clients' needs and resources, and to utilize the broad base of experience to assess and plan the most appropriate course of action.
 MDT meetings generally occur monthly and are organized by geographic region.
-There are currently five regions of the county, and seven MDT meetings throughout the County (there are two MDTs in the Coastside region and two MDTs in the northern region).
+There are currently five regions of the county, and two MDT meetings in Southern San Mateo County.
 See chart below for details.
 At the MDT meetings, outreach staff report on each client who is receiving case management services (and who has signed the applicable Release of Information forms) and present the housing-focused case plan, updates on the progress toward housing, barriers, and challenges.
 MDT participating agencies (which include city staff, HSA, mental health programs, and other service providers) provide suggestions, resources, and sometimes also offer direct assistance to the clients in collaboration with the outreach staff.

-- 1. Goals and Requirements - Maintain a collaborative environment with representation at MDTs from law enforcement, San Mateo County BHRS, homeless shelters, Core Service Agencies, primary and mental health care, and other safety net and homeless providers. - Maintain strict confidentiality in case conferencing and follow program confidentiality policies regarding obtaining consent to share information/Release of Information forms.
+- 1. Goals and Requirements, Contractor will: - Maintain a collaborative environment with representation at MDTs from law enforcement, San Mateo County BHRS, homeless shelters, Core Service Agencies, primary and mental health care, and other safety net and homeless providers. - Maintain strict confidentiality in case conferencing and follow program confidentiality policies regarding obtaining consent to share information/Release of Information forms. - 2.
+Under this program component, Contractor will:

-- 2. Under this program component, Contractor will: - Maintain approved participant list of MDT members and maintain active participation by key partners. - Facilitate each MDT meeting and take written notes including all action items and next steps for each client's housing-focused case plan. - The staff who takes notes at the MDT meeting distributes action item notes to applicable partners within 4 business days of the MDT meeting. - Provide information to clients on MDT model and obtain consent for case conferencing within the MDT if clients are willing (note: if client does not consent, client can still receive all homeless outreach services but will not be discussed at the MDT). - At each MDT meeting: Homeless outreach case manager who provides services to clients in the area/region presents about each client who is receiving case management.
+- Provide information to clients on MDT model and obtain consent for case conferencing within the MDT if clients are willing (note: if client does not consent, client can still receive all homeless outreach services but will not be discussed at the MDT). - At each MDT meeting: Homeless outreach case manager who provides services to clients in the area/region presents about each client who is receiving case management.
 The case manager presents the client's housing-focused case plan, progress toward housing, eligibility for various housing resources, barriers, challenges, concerns, needs, and can request suggestions or support from MDT approved participating agencies. - Communicate to MDT members outreach coverage and current case management caseload.
 The program will maintain an appropriate staff to client ratio for quality services. - Homeless outreach program leadership will present at regional and county-wide steering and oversight meetings (outreach steering and oversight meetings currently exist in some regions and are in development in other regions). - 3.
-County-wide Homeless Outreach Services MDT Regions are shown below.
-HSA may make changes to the regions and if so, will inform Contractor in writing.
+Southern San Mateo County Homeless Outreach Services MDT Regions are shown below.
+HSA may make changes to the regions and if so, will inform Contractor in writing

-Area Cities/Areas Included 1 Burlingame, San Mateo, Central/South Coast, Highlands, Baywood, Parks 2 Foster City, Redwood City, Woodside, Atherton, Portola Valley, North Fair Oaks, West Menlo Park, Parks 3 East Palo Alto, San Carlos, Belmont, Menlo Park, Parks 4 South San Francisco, San Bruno, Millbrae, Hillsborough, Airport, Parks 5 Half Moon Bay, Pacifica, Daly City, Broadmoor, Brisbane, Colma, Parks
+Area Cities/Areas Included 1 Foster City, Redwood City, Woodside, Atherton, Portola Valley, North Fair Oaks, West Menlo Park, Parks 2 East Palo Alto, San Carlos, Belmont, Menlo Park, Parks